After one of the most significant breakups of my life, I didn’t have the courage or the resolve to cut off contact with my ex for months.

 If you want to read the entire study, click here. (it has a lot of other interesting insights).

-What to do during no contact?
+What to do during the no contact rule?

-Live your life.
 Do everything you can to make yourself feel better.
 Be your own best friend and take care of yourself because no one else will do it for you.
 No contact is the time to make yourself a happy and confident person.
 But remember, you should not be doing it just because you want your ex back.
 You should be doing it because you want to be a better version of yourself.

 You have to learn that you don’t need your ex to be happy.
 In fact, you don’t need your ex at all.
 You may want them, but you don’t need them.
 There is a big difference between wanting something and needing something.

 Of course, this change in perspective doesn’t come on its own.
 If you just sit around all day watching TV and eating ice cream, you are not going to feel better about yourself.
-That is why there are four categories of things that are mandatory during the definite no contact rule.

 Physical Activity

-The no. 1 most important thing you must do during the no contact period is some physical activity.
+The no. 2 most important thing you must do during the no contact period is some physical activity.
 There are many reasons for this.
 It releases endorphins that make you feel better.
 It will get you in shape, which will again make you feel better.
 And it will show if you want to meet your ex after the no contact period is over.

 I recommend some sort of physical activity at least every alternate day.
 You can do tons of things including

-• Yoga
+- Yoga

-• Any type of Sports that you enjoy
+- Any type of Sports that you enjoy

-• CrossFit
+- CrossFit

 Social Activities